agiordan101/codingame_chess/README.md

 - Optimizations :

+    * Opti castle loops
+    * not legal moves - on apply
     * Detect end games (checkmate) at the start of the turn.
 (Not having to resolve all moves)

 ## Project explanations